 Engineering Calculations is now partnering with Graham Brewis and his company Allied Optical.
 Allied Optical provides custom design and analysis of optical and opto-mechanical systems as well a being a second vendor of KDP-2 user support as described below.
-He is an extremely energetic and superior level optical design engineer with over 30 years experience in the optical design community.
+He is an extremely energetic and superior level optical design engineer in the optical design community.

 The KDP-2 Optical Design and Analysis Software

 KPD stands for Klein’s Design Program